-Dealing with anxiety attacks is nothing to sneeze at.
+Dealing with anxiety attacks is nothing to joke about.
 As a matter of fact, they can be downright scary for the person experiencing one and for those around them.

 While I’ve never had any anxiety attacks, one of my clients who was a case study for me in aromatherapy school had them quite often.
 I didn’t have any trusted information so I looked at organizations who are researching this disorder and also shedding light on the myths and realities.